AK4JAY/AK4JAY/README.md

 - 👋 Hi, I’m @AK4JAY
 - 👀 I’m interested in ...
-Back-end
 - 🌱 I’m currently learning ...
-Arch Linux
 - 💞️ I’m looking to collaborate on ...
-Java
 - 📫 How to reach me ...
 Isaacrocharedes@gmail.com

 <!---